It is with a heavy heart that we tell you, the Material Conference on March 20th, 2020 is cancelled.

-20+ years of the Web and we are still at the very beginning of understanding and implementing digitization.
+Material conference explores the concept of the Web as a physical material.
+With 20+ years of the Web and we are still at the very beginning of understanding the possibilities.
 For the first time we are facing a generation that never got to know the offline world.
-By nature they are riding the wave without ever having touched the ground.
-We might have unlearned our ancestors' knowledge about materials and crafts, it's easy to overlook the intrinsic characteristics of the Web in favour of the newest framework or boilerplate.

 The Web as a material